TakahiroFujitaSJB/React-Context-CRUD-App/README.md

 # CRUD Employee List Management App using React Context

-Simple CRUD React Application using React Context library and not Redux with Local Storage.
+Simple CRUD React Application using React Context library and not Redux.
+App also set up with Local Storage.

 ## Available Scripts